-The main regulations that apply to the port in terms of climate change are those that encourage the use of renewables and allow electricity grids to be opened to new uses.
-The future Climate Change and Energy Transition Law will set out a legal framework to enable this transition
+The main climate change regulations that apply to the port are those that encourage the use of renewables and allow the expansion of electricity grids.

-- Royal Decree-Law 17/2019, of November 22, which adopted urgent measures to adapt compensation parameters affecting the electricity system, and which addresses the procedures for thermal generation plants ceasing activity. - Royal Decree 244/2019, of April 5, regulates the administrative, technical and economic conditions for electricity self-consumption. - Royal Decree-Law 15/2018, of October 5, concerning urgent energy transition and consumer protection measures.
+- Royal Decree-Law 17/2019, of November 22, which adopted urgent measures to adapt compensation parameters affecting the electricity system, and which addresses the procedures for thermal generation plants ceasing activity. - Royal Decree 244/2019, of April 5, regulates the administrative, technical and economic conditions for electricity self-consumption. - Royal Decree-Law 15/2018, of October 5, concerning urgent energy transition and consumer protection measures. - Law 7/2021, of 20 May, on climate change and energy transition. - DECREE LAW 24/2021, of 26 October, on accelerating the deployment of distributed and shared renewable energies.

-Most relevant legal provisions in 2022
+Most relevant legal provisions in 2023